AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 # View shared streams

 After a community has been established, you can view which data streams in your tenant have been shared into a community.
-You can view which data streams are shared in one of two ways: from the `Communities` page or `Sequential Data Store` explorer.
+You can view which data streams are shared in one of two ways: from the `Communities` page or `Sequential Data Store`.
 Your access to view information depends upon your assigned user roles and permissions.

 ## To view shared streams

-You can view shared streams from both the `Communities` page and `Sequential Data Store` explorer.
+You can view shared streams from both the `Communities` page and `Sequential Data Store`.
 Select one of the tabs for more information on how to view which data streams are shared.

 ## [Communities](#tab/communities)